HadoukenIO/layouts-service/README.md

 npm install openfin-layouts
 ```

-The client module exports a set of functions - API doc available at [tsdoc link to be inserted]
+The client module exports a set of functions - [API docs available](https://urls.openfin.co/layouts/docs).

 ### Usage

-Using Layouts is described in detail in our tutorial - available at [tutorial link goes here]
+Using Layouts is described in detail in [our tutorial](https://openfin.co/documentation/layouts-tutorial).

 ## Testing